-Dropping a course: The last day to drop a 15 week class for Fall 2013 is November 22nd and for Spring 2014 is April 11th.
-Classes must be dropped by these dates so as to not receive an "F" on permanent record.
+Withdrawing from a course: The last day to withdraw from a class for Fall 2014 is November 21st and for Spring 2015 is April 10th.
+Classes must be withdrawn by these dates so as to not receive an "F" on permanent record.
 Not attending a class does not constitute a withdrawal.
-To drop a course, students should login to WebAdvisor and click on "Drop/Withdraw from Class" to complete the online drop form.
-Students can check the status of their request in the section labeled "Previous Withdrawal Requests" on the first screen of the online drop.
+To withdraw from a course, students should log-in to WebAdvisor and click on "Withdraw from Class" to complete the online withdraw form.
+Students can check the status of their request in the section labeled "Previous Withdraw Requests" on the first screen of the online withdraw.
 It is the student's responsibility to make sure they have correctly submitted the online withdrawal.
-Students choosing not to drop the class using the online drop procedure must pick up a Change of Enrollment form in the Student Records Office, obtain the instructor's signature, and return the form to the Student Records Office for processing.
+Students choosing not to withdraw from a class using the online withdraw procedure must pick up a Change of Enrollment form in the Student Records Office, obtain the instructor's signature, and return the form to the Student Records Office for processing.